Module 7.3: Practical Scripts

 Show Answer

-Section titled “Designing for Idempotency”Idempotency is the property of an operation that can be applied multiple times without changing the result beyond the initial application.
+Section titled “Designing Idempotent Automation”Idempotency is the property of an operation that can be applied multiple times without changing the result beyond the initial application.
 In scripting, this means your script should be safe to run again if it fails halfway through.
+That property is not academic.
+Production scripts are rerun constantly after transient failures, host reboots, interrupted SSH sessions, failed deployments, and partial maintenance windows.
+If the second run makes the system worse, the script is not automation; it is a bet.

 mkdir -p /app/config